alexeygrigorev/mlbookcamp-page/article/python.md

 This will round the float to the second decimal point when formatting the string, so we will see “0.01” when executing the code.

 There are many options for formatting strings, and also other ways of formatting.
-For example, there’s also the so-called “new” way of formatting using the `string.format` method, which we won’t cover in this appendix.
+For example, there’s also the so-called “new” way of formatting using the `string.format` method, which we won’t cover here.
 You can read more about these formatting options at [https://pyformat.info](https://pyformat.info/) or in the official documentation.

 &nbsp;